-A great way to focus people and help inspire a culture of excellence is to explicitly define what excellence looks like.
+A great way to focus on people and help inspire a culture of excellence is to explicitly define what excellence looks like.
 This does not mean regurgitating the mission statement that is plastered in the hallway.
-It means defining what excellence means for a specific department, or even project, and constantly evaluating efforts against that definition.
+It means defining what excellence means for a specific department or even project and constantly evaluating efforts against that definition.

 Simply creating 5-7 criteria for excellence, even if the criteria seem obvious, can re-energize and motivate your workforce.
 One tip is to create an acronym that meaningfully captures your criteria and is easy to remember.